materpillar/materpillar.github.io/_posts/2018-11-26-Revival-of-the-LS-GL.markdown

   The second menu point gives you the posibility to change to the language you need.

 ### Using Wine on Linux

+LSUpdater.exe can be started using Wine 4.0.
+To show all fonts, the `droid` font package needs to be installed (e.g. using winetricks).

 ## Activate telnet on the original firmware